Fiction: The Stronghold

 #

 For the next ten miles I saw no other cars or trucks.
 Nothing but heat shimmering across the empty blacktop, a few jumping jackrabbits, and a lone hawk picking the guts of armadillo roadkill.
-So when another junction came, I went right and headed south on a narrow county road for a short while, but still found nothing but dry land growing granite domes and jagged cliffs.
+When another junction came, I went right and headed south on a narrow county road for a short while, but still found nothing but dry land growing granite domes and jagged cliffs.
 Then just about the time I’d decided to turn around, I spotted the makings of a trailhead, and sick of driving, I told myself that Garrett’s vague directions clearly stated that I was here.

-I then prepared myself for the hike, stuffing my belly with sunflower seeds and jerky, and pounding two bottles of Gatorade.
+I prepared myself for the hike, stuffing my belly with sunflower seeds and jerky, and pounding two bottles of Gatorade.
 After that, I shed my shirt and doubled-knotted the laces of my hiking boots, and thinking smartly, I tossed four more bottles of Gatorade and a dozen oranges into my backpack, certain it was all the fuel I’d need.

 Then primed to meet whatever mysterious power was awaiting me, I began hoofing it down the narrow path to find whatever it was that I was supposed to meet.